icinganalysis/icinganalysis.github.io/content/cylinder_thread_wrap_up.md

 Detailed drop size distributions were measured using a "Fiber Optics Particle Sizing System".
 30 bin data were published
-(although some of the larger drop size bins had zero water, so they are effectively 23 to 27 bin data).
+(although some larger drop size bins had zero water, so they are effectively 23 to 27 bin data).
 They were compared to a Langmuir D distribution.
 (Nozzle pressure ratios corresponding to the cases above).